Flat Rate Contract Review

 - Negotiating opportunities (e.g., material omitted terms, non-industry standard rates)

-The purpose of the review is to help clients decide whether to pursue the deal and/or to give clients the tools to negotiate with confidence.
+The purpose of the review is to help clients decide whether to pursue the deal and/or to give clients the information to negotiate with confidence.
 After all, negotiation is often simply a matter of knowing what to ask.
-Clients also have the option to hire Amy to negotiate on their behalf and to assist in preparing/reviewing revised drafts.
+Clients also have the option to hire Amy at her hourly rate to negotiate on their behalf and to assist in preparing/reviewing revised drafts.

 Bear in mind that it is important to make Amy aware of any other contracts you have signed relating to the same subject matter.
 Such additional contracts may be relevant to Amy’s evaluation of the current contract proposal.
 For example, if you are signed to an exclusive recording agreement, you are not legally in a position to record for another person or company unless you obtain an exclusivity waiver from your record company.
 (Yes, that’s true even if you do not like how things are going with your label.)